Above full color 1970 Indianapolis, IN Led Zeppelin Concert Poster Uncut Artist's / Printer's proof sheet described below

 lightly different format of the museum exhibit catalog

-This UNIQUE & ONE-OF-A-KIND set of related LED ZEPPELIN items, which I acquired directly from Ms. Weinstein's archive & estate following her untimely demise in early 2003, an immaculate provenance, is currently available for $45,000 USD plus USPS Registered Priority Insured Mail delivery (VERY secure handling and tracking) and includes all of the items listed below:
+This UNIQUE & ONE-OF-A-KIND set of related LED ZEPPELIN items, which I acquired directly from Ms. Weinstein's archive & estate following her untimely demise in early 2003, an immaculate provenance, is currently available for $40,235.00 USD (this reduced price, down from $45K, will be good until the set is sold or until December 31, 2021) plus USPS Registered Priority Insured Mail delivery (VERY secure handling and tracking) and includes all of the items listed below:

 LED ZEPPELIN - KISN presents"An Evening with LED ZEPPELIN" - March, 1970 at Memorial Coliseum in Portland, Oregon - Original Artwork by the late, great, Catherine E. Weinstein - Hand applied black ink on frosted mylar sheet, features the completed poster artwork which would function as the black line for the final concert poster printing process - 16 31/32" x 22 1/2" - Features the completed high contrast illustrations of the faces of the four Led Zeppelin musicians arranged symmetrically inside a mandala shape in the middle of the poster with "An Evening with Led Zeppelin" lettering above and the venue info below, along with the ticket out info (see photo below) - This sheet also features Ms Weinstein's artist credit, hand signed in black ink along the lower right margin, with "Corberry Press" listed alongside her name (at least both the Portland concert poster, and the Indianapolis poster were printed at this famed Portland print shop owned by Mr. Corberry, who literally wore out his presses printing multiple color concert posters by Bruce Weber, Catherine Weinstein, Dorc, Jim Blashfield, and other local Portland concert poster artists who created Springer's, Beaver Hall, Charix and other Portland venue posters) - Ms. Weinstein's hand signed posters are incredibly scarce, since she had not participated in signing sessions typical of the S.F.
 Bay Area artists, etc. - SEE PHOTO BELOW - More photos available on request to potential buyer(s).